 (7) Grievance and Appeals Process

-For the demonstration, the grievance and appeals process is jointly managed by the State of California, County Social Services Agencies, and the Center for Medicare and Medicaid Services (CMS).
-The unified process will not be more restrictive than the current Medi-Cal process, and might initially be combined with the Medi-Cal and Medicare process for health plan review of appeals, while maintaining the beneficiary option to use other current federal and state avenues for appeals.
+For the Demonstration, the grievance and appeals process is jointly managed by the State of California, County Social Services Agencies, and CMS.
+The overall intent for the first year is to build upon existing grievance and appeals processes.
+For years two and three, the DHCS goal is to develop a unified process.
+The unified process will not be more restrictive than the current Medi-Cal process.
 The unified process will be reviewed with stakeholders and will be communicated to beneficiaries and providers.

-The grievance and appeals process for beneficiaries not enrolled in the demonstration will be the current Medi-Cal process, which complies with W&I §14450, and Health and Safety Code Sections 1368 and 1368.01.
+The grievance and appeals process for beneficiaries not enrolled in the Demonstration will be the current Medi-Cal process, which complies with W&I Code §14450, and Health and Safety Code §1368 and 1368.01.
+The departments will coordinate the grievance and appeals process among the various options in year one.

-The In-Home Supportive Services (IHSS) grievance and appeals process will remain as it currently is, comprised of the following:
+The IHSS grievance and appeals process will not change and is comprised of the following:

-A state fair hearing is conducted by the Department of Social Services (DSS) and the county;
+A state fair hearing is conducted by the CDSS and the county.

-Following a final decision, a request for a rehearing review must be submitted within 30 days;
+Following a final decision, a request for a rehearing review must be submitted within 30 days.

-If required, a state court hearing must be filed within one year of the final decision.
+Any request for a state court hearing must be filed within one year of the final decision.

-The grievance and appeals process for prescription drugs under Medicare Part D remains the same, and requires beneficiaries to coordinate with their health plan and CMS.
+The grievance and appeals process for prescription drugs under Medicare Part D will not change, and requires beneficiaries to coordinate with their health plan and CMS.
+With regard to the medical exemption process used for the SPD transition, beneficiaries eligible for the Demonstration will have the choice to opt-out of enrollment.
+The only anticipated use of an emergency disenrollment process for the Demonstration will be as a safeguard for populations that are otherwise excluded populations (e.g. persons with end stage renal disease [ESRD]) but are inadvertently passively enrolled.

 For additional information please see “Process for Addressing Consumer Complaints” section below.